suyotech/smartapi-js/README.md

 # smartapi-js
-api sdk for angelone smartapi js
+A smartpi-js is SDK build for SMARTAPI for angelone broker.

+''''
+const api = new Sma
+''''